weijiehiew/EGL314/README.md

 **Start Show Button**
 <br>
 - Made use of the array to create variables
-- Open the audio 'wav' file created from the Audacity software
+- Open the audio 'wav' file created from the Audacity software in the directory
 - Used the for loop statement to produce the sequence of images sending out into the panel, while also using the 'time sleep' statement to delay each image
 ```
 def startshow():